Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Before You Start

-Understanding with SIC and NAICS codes are and how they work is very useful for company searches.
+Understanding what Standard Industrial Classification (SIC) codes and North American Industry Classification Codes (NAICS) are and how they work is very useful for company searches.
 This guide will show you how to look up codes for different industries and how to use those codes to find companies that may be potential employers.

 In this Guide, you will be using business directories.
 These directories use a system of number codes, in systems called SIC and NAICS, to arrange businesses by type, so the user can find, for example, all the manufacturers of communications equipment.